travis-ci/docs-travis-ci-com/user/database-setup.md

 ### PostgreSQL

+To use PostgreSQL include the following `services` entry in `.travis.yml`:

+    services:
+      - postgresql

 #### Selecting a PostgreSQL Version

-By default, the build environment will have version 9.1 running already.
+By default, the build environment will have version 9.1 installed.

 You can easily choose a different version by way of your .travis.yml.